toriqultonu/FeedFlow/README.md

   - Logout button on the posts screen.

 - **Posts Display**:
-  - Loads posts from a local `posts.json` file in assets (simulating JSONPlaceholder API).
+  - Loads posts from JSONPlaceholder API.
   - Displays posts with title and body using lazy loading and Paging 3 for efficient scrolling.
   - Handles loading, error, and empty states.